haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Tool Proficiency.
 You gain proficiency with the artisan’s tools of your choice: smith’s tools, brewer’s supplies, or mason’s tools.
 Stonecunning.
 Whenever you make an Intelligence (History) check related to the origin of stonework, you are considered proficient in the History skill and add double your proficiency bonus to the check, instead of your normal proficiency bonus.
 Languages.
 You can speak, read, and write Common and Dwarvish.
 Dwarvish is full of hard consonants and guttural sounds, and those characteristics spill over into whatever other language a dwarf might speak.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 3

 Hill Dwarf
 As a hill dwarf, you have keen senses, deep intuition, and remarkable resilience.